fitforecommerce/fitforecommercebook/setup-of-an-online-shop/lesson-materials-for-teachers.md

 Yesterday, I ordered 91 items of your product.
 Unfortunately, I made a typing mistake and instead of 91 items I initially wanted to purchase 19 items.
 Would it be possible to cancel the order for 72 items?

-I apologise for any inconvenience.
+I apologise for any inconvenience that may cause.

 Thank you in advance.